 A spot weld is treated as a 0-dimensional joint in χMCF.
 In this way, a (an idealized) spot weld is geometrically described by its coordinate vector x and its diameter d as an additional attribute.
 Besides spot welds, there are more joints which can be treated as 0-dimensional.

-A seam weld is a representative of 1-dimensional joints, see Figure above.
+A seam weld is a representative of 1-dimensional joints, see Figure 1.
 It is characterized by a curve describing its spatial course and additional parameters (attributes) determining its sectional shape perpendicular to the curve.
-Details are referred to later chapters.
+Details are referred to in later clauses.

 Similarly, adhesive joints can be modelled as 2-dimensional surfaces.